carebnb-app/apidocs/source/includes/_smartlocks.md

 }
 ```

-Link locks to a given property.
+Link locks (yes, can be many) with a property.

 A list of locks can be passed to be linked.